slok/brigade-exporter/Readme.md

 ### Run outside the cluster

-If you want to tests the exporter outside the cluster in a brigade installation you ca use `--development` flag.
-You will need kubectl configuration and the context to the correct cluster set.
+If you want to test the exporter outside the cluster in a brigade installation, you can use `--development` flag.
+You will need kubectl configuration and the context set pointing to the desired cluster.

 ```bash
 docker run --rm -it -p 9477:9477 slok/brigade-exporter \